Rain-X Rain Repellent Review: I Tested This Windshield Treatment for 20 Days

 ✅ Performance was consistent across conditions❌ Effectiveness diminishes quickly at lower speeds

-✅ Windshield remains easy to clean
+✅ Windshield remains easy to clean❌ Can streak badly if you rush the application

+Rain-X isn’t the only water repellent for cars; there are many other products, such as Gtechniq G1, Aquapel, and others.
 However, I think that Rain-X is the most popular because it’s one of the first windshield-repellent coatings on the market, and it has an extremely affordable price.
+You can literally buy it at a local grocery store, hehe.

 rain x rain repellent